Mission, Vision, Values

 This vision reflects our hopes and intentions.
 It may not always accurately portray the way things are at Abilitree so much as the way we want them to be.
 We are less than satisfied with the way things are and our vision provides us with energy and determination we need to create a better world for people with disabilities.
 If we fail, at times, to measure up to this vision, we will need to take up the challenge in new and more innovative ways in order to ensure that our vision becomes a reality.

-Abilitree empowers people with disabilities to grow their independence, productivity and inclusion in community life.
+Abilitree empowers people to grow their independence, expectations and inclusion in community life.

 VisionAbilitree envisions a society where all people with disabilities have the opportunity to develop their full capabilities with independence, productivity and more meaningful involvement in local community events and activities.